Students Begin #MyLastShot Campaign To Ask Images Of Their Death To Be Shared If Killed By Gun Violence

 “His parents insisted the world see the imagery of his death,” she said, referring to Till, adding that the photography “exposed the racial divide in our country and helped usher in the civil rights movement.”

-The campaign’s hashtag has quickly spread across social media as students share photos of themselves holding up their IDs or cell phones emblazoned with the sticker.
+The campaign’s hashtag has quickly spread across social media, as students share photos of themselves holding up their IDs or cell phones emblazoned with the sticker.
 The sticker simply reads “In the event that I die from gun violence please publicize the photo of my death. #MyLastShot.”

 100% agree with this.
 We have to stop sanitizing this carnage.
 “These Columbine students want you to see what their bodies look like if they're killed by gun violence” #mylastshot #banassaultweapons #CommonSenseGunLawshttps://t.co/ao4IDIQC2f